Q+A: Healthy Space Research

 As a firm, we recognize that in-house research benefits not only our employee-owners, but also our clients.
 Research proposals selected each year are those that foster the development and exchange of diverse and challenging ideas about architecture, engineering, planning, and interior design.
 Our R&D program contributes meaningful perspectives to design culture, the built environment, and greater society.

-One of our 2017 R&D grant winners is Healthy Space, a research project from Building Performance Analyst Shona O’Dea and Architect Michael Vander Ploeg.
+One of DLR Group's R&D grant programs is Healthy Space, a research project from Building Performance Analyst Shona O’Dea and Architect Michael Vander Ploeg.
 Healthy Space will capture real indoor air quality (IAQ) data points to quantify the healthiness of the air we breathe, and qualify how we think about workplace productivity.
-Across more than 20 of DLR Group’s offices around the world, O’Dea and Vander Ploeg will track temperature; relative humidity; CO2; PM2.5, an atmospheric particulate with a diameter less than 2.5 micrometers; and TVOCs, a wide range of organic chemical compounds, of the air in our offices in real time.
-Based on our research, this is the most comprehensive data set informing IAQ in our industry.
+Across more than 20 DLR Group’s offices, O’Dea and Vander Ploeg will track temperature; relative humidity; CO2; PM2.5 (an atmospheric particulate with a diameter less than 2.5 micrometers); and TVOCs (a range of organic chemical compounds) of the air in our offices in real time.

 I sat down with the Healthy Space team to discuss their project goals.

 Premnath Sundharam: Why does your research project focus on indoor air quality?

 Shona O’Dea: DLR Group is committed to designing and engineering holistic and innovative solutions for both its clients’ environments, as well as its own work spaces.
 This research will identify gaps and opportunities for workplace IAQ.
 Our hypotheses aim to address how our design impacts IAQ.
 It is an area with limited amounts of scientific information, and the fastest growing concern for occupant health and wellbeing.